jonkwiatkowski/Deep-Learning/README.md

     * The variables `EIN` and `NAME` were removed from the data as they were neither targets or features.

 * Compiling, Training, and Evaluating the Model
     * I began with three hidden layers with 86, 43, and 43 neurons.
-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+I chose these values based on the shape of the dataset.
     * Although close, I wasn't able to reach the 75% goal.
     * After a few different trials with varying numbers of hidden layers and neurons, I used the Keras Tuner in an attempt to find the ideal model parameters.
 However, the best model produced was still a bit short of the goal, 73%.